A newborn wrapped in a blanket rests calmly in a caregiver’s arms, showing healthy skin tone as adults gently observe for signs of jaundice.

 How Long Does Jaundice Typically Last?

-‘Normal’ newborn jaundice usually goes away within a few weeks without special treatment, but for reasons that are not fully understood it may last a bit longer in breastfed babies.
+Normal newborn jaundice typically resolves within a few weeks without special treatment.
+However, for reasons not fully understood, it may persist longer in breastfed babies.

 If your baby’s jaundice needs treatment and/or it’s caused by another underlying condition, your doctor will be able to tell you how long it’s likely to last.